Buyer’s Guide: Paint Strippers

 - Discard the bag of paint waste at a local hazardous waste disposal site, which you can find by entering your zip code or address in the Resource Conservation and Recovery Act Information (RCRAInfo) search tool.

-Our Picks for the Best Paint Stripper
+The Best Paint Stripper Options

 The methylene chloride- and NMP-free formula of this biodegradable paint stripper imparts no nasty fumes as it removes paint (even lead-based), varnish, and urethane from wood, metal, masonry, and other surfaces indoors and out.
 Reviewers rate it highly for its convenient application by brush, roller, or sprayer, as well as for its success in stripping new and decades-old paint coats from stone, metal, and other painted surfaces, all with ease.